LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 http://{abbreviated domain}/{unique code}

 If you enable URL shortening, it's applied to *all* URLs (for websites, images, etc.) in all types of interactions.
-However, note the following:

-* If shortening is enabled, but the URL contains only the domain (e.g., http://www.mysite.com), the URL *isn't* shortened.
+There is one exception: If shortening is enabled, but the URL contains only the domain (e.g., http://www.mysite.com), the URL isn't shortened.
-* If shortening is enabled, you can still disable it for *individual* URLs by prepending the following hashtag:

-    #do_not_shorten:

-    For example: #do_not_shorten:http://www.myexample.com/folder1/folder2/veryverylongstringhere.html

 ### Images